Back to All Events

 £350 - Standard investment

-£380 - Pay it forward (this helps us support those from no or low income or BAME community members)
+£380 - Pay it forward (this helps us support those who are unwaged / low income / people from ethnic minority backgrounds)

 Accommodation

 Campervans and camping maybe possible at The Clophill Centre, please let me know closer to the time if you would like to stay on site.
-Clophill eco lodges are within walking distance, you will need to contact them and book directly.
+Clophill eco lodges are within walking distance, you will need to contact them directly to book.
 There are also local airbnbs, bnbs and hotels nearby.

 Things to note